datazoompuc/datazoom.saude/README.md

         available — `states = "all"`) Contains records of all non-fetal Death Certificates (DO) in Brazil, including socio-demographic data, location, and causes of death (ICD-10).
-It’s the base for general mortality analysis.
+It’s the base for general mortality analysis. (since 1979 to present)
       - `"fetal"` – Fetal mortality data.
 (National dataset not available) Contains records of fetal deaths, with information on the mother, pregnancy, and causes of fetal death.
-It’s essential for maternal and child health.
+It’s essential for maternal and child health. (since 1979 to present)
       - `"external_causes"` – Mortality data from external causes.
         (National dataset not available) Contains a subset of `"general"` focusing on deaths due to accidents, violence, and other unnatural causes.
 Used for safety and prevention studies.
+        (since 1979 to present)
       - `"infant"` – Infant mortality data (children).
 (National dataset not available) Contains a subset of `"general"` recording deaths of children under 1 year old, detailing causes and birth-related factors.
-Crucial for assessing child health.
+Crucial for assessing child health. (since 1979 to present)
       - `"maternal"` – Maternal mortality data.
 (National dataset not available) Contains a subset of `"general"` for deaths of women during or shortly after pregnancy/childbirth, detailing obstetric causes.
-Important for women’s health.
+Important for women’s health. (since 1996 to present)

 2.  **time_period**: a numeric value or vector indicating the year(s) of the data to be downloaded.
 For example, `2020` or `2015:2020`.